Azure-Samples/azure-ai-vision-sdk/samples/swift/face/FaceAnalyzerSample/README.md

 ## Build and run sample App

 1. Download the sample App folder.
 Double click the .xcodeproj file.
 This will open the project in Xcode.
-1. Add package dependency through Swift Package Manager, as mentioned before.
+2. Add package dependency through Swift Package Manager, as mentioned before.
 You should add both AzureAIVisionFace.xcframework and AzureAIVisionCore.xcframework into the project.
+If you failed to use Swift Package Manager to add the frameworks, Please consider using alternative ways like cloning the source Git repositories or CocoaPods in [Set up the environment](#set-up-the-environment).
-1. Set the App bundle identifier and developer team in XCode per your needs.
+3. Set the App bundle identifier and developer team in "XCode -> Targets -> Signing & Capabilities" using your Apple developer account information.
-1. Now attach your phone to the Mac.
+4. Now attach your phone to the Mac.
 You should get prompt on the phone asking you to "Trust" the Mac.
 Enable the trust.
-1. The phone should now show up in the Xcode top bar.
+5. The phone should now show up in the Xcode top bar.
 Your iPhone name should be visible.
-1. Now build and run the app.
+6. Now build and run the app.

 ### Run the sample